CHARLOTTE METRO DSA BYLAWS

 Section 5: Minutes

-Minutes of all Steering Committee Meetings, Standing Committee Meetings, Regular Meetings, and the General Meeting are emailed automatically to all members of the Steering Committee.
-Copies of meeting minutes are available to any member upon request and are available for inspection at any regularly scheduled Steering Committee Meeting, Standing Committee Meeting, Regular Meeting, or General Meeting of Charlotte Metro DSA.
+Minutes of all Steering Committee Meetings, Standing Committee Meetings, General Meetings, and the Chapter Convention are emailed automatically to all members of the Steering Committee.
+Copies of meeting minutes are available to any member upon request and are available for inspection at any regularly scheduled Steering Committee Meeting, Standing Committee Meeting, General Meeting, or Chapter Convention of Charlotte Metro DSA.

 Section 6: Vacancies